Read the Lime Tree Counseling Blog

 Are you struggling to set a boundary in these 4 areas?

-By Hannah Mosser, MA, LPC In grad school, a friend and I coined the phrase “stop should-ing yourself.”
+In grad school, a friend and I coined the phrase “stop should-ing yourself.”
 Sounds ridiculous, I know.
-But, at some point we realized that we had a tendency to tell ourselves that we should be… exercising six times a week (despite working...
+But, at some point we realized that we had a tendency to tell ourselves that we should be… exercising six times a week (despite working and being full time...

 7 ways to keep your marriage fresh (small actions with big rewards)